 Resizing and rotating the Reconstruction Region (either in the sparse or dense cloud stage) is very easy due to the clever gizmos.
 A vast improvement over PhotoScan’s implementation of the same process.
 You can also easily define the ground plane by simply moving and rotating the model in relation to the floor grid.
 And if you’ve done that, you could also generate a new Region by drawing a rectangle on the grid and pulling it upwards to form a cube — again, clever and easy.

 RealityCapture can colorize the model both with the per-vertex coloring method as well as generate UV-texture maps.
 If textures are important for your workflow, be sure to dive into the Unwrap Tool (located under the Reconstruction tab) and experiment with the settings.
-It won’t hurt to put the maximum resolution at 4K, because RealityCapture tends to generate a (very inefficiently mapped) 16K texture otherwise that will crash most (realtime) renderers.
+It won’t hurt to put the maximum resolution at 4K.
+As of 2018 the default is now 8K which is still a tad high for lighter systems but a lot less likely to crash your PC.

 With the settings above I switched between 1 and 2 textures depending on the object size and the generated textures are usually quite good and efficient.